mxbees/libtech_level-up/Mod-01_theCLI/cd.md

     $ pwd
     /c/Users/[me]/Documents/ProfDev/webinars

 As long as you know the filepath, you can move as far down it as you want.
 You'll learn in a bit what you can do when you get there.
+At first, you may have to use `ls` a lot to figure out what the next place you're going is called.
+But eventually you'll get to know your filepath structure and be able to do it from memory.
+And if not, `pwd` and `ls` are always there with you.

 # Backing It Up!